droideck/Curse-of-Strahd-Reloaded-PF2e/Appendices/Amber Shards.md

 ## Fekre, Queen of Poxes
 ***Spell.*** _Stinking Cloud._

-***Boon.*** When you make a critical hit, you can force the target to succeed on a constitution saving throw or be poisoned.
+***Boon.*** When you make a critical hit, you can force the target to succeed on a Fortitude saving throw or be poisoned.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on a success.

 ***Condition.*** Your body is covered in boils and pustules.
-Other creatures have disadvantage on Wisdom (Medicine) checks made to stabilize you.
+Other creatures have disadvantage on Medicine checks made to stabilize you.
 ## Zrin-Hala, the Howling Storm
 ***Spell.*** _Lightning Bolt._

-***Boon.*** When you make a critical hit, you can force the target to succeed on a constitution saving throw or be paralyzed until the start of your next turn.
+***Boon.*** When you make a critical hit, you can force the target to succeed on a Fortitude saving throw or be paralyzed until the start of your next turn.

 ***Condition.*** One side of your face sags and loses all feeling.
-You have disadvantage on Charisma (Persuasion) checks.
+You have disadvantage on Diplomacy checks.
 ## Sykane, the Soul Hungerer
 ***Spell.*** _Spirit Guardians (Necrotic)._

-***Boon.*** You make death saving throws with advantage, and have advantage made on Wisdom (Medicine) checks made to stabilize other creatures.
+***Boon.*** You make death saving throws with advantage, and have advantage made on Medicine checks made to stabilize other creatures.

 ***Condition.*** Your eyes glow a sickly yellow.
 You have disadvantage on Charisma (Deception) checks.
 ## Savnok, the Inscrutable